ACMStanley/blog/_posts/2023-04-05-async-iterator-assumptions.md

 date: 2023-04-05 00:00:00 Z
 ---

 During a recent project, I was forced into the dark abyss of asynchronous programming in JavaScript, kicking and screaming.
 But thankfully, my mentor was there to hold my hand and guide me through it.
 He even rewarded me with a [vim clutch](https://blog.scottlogic.com/2022/12/08/building-a-rusty-vim-clutch.html) for my hard-pressed asynchronous efforts.

 A lot of our time on said project involved a heavy focus on asynchronous iterators; a relatively young feature of JavaScript, introduced in ES2018.
 If you aren’t already familiar with async iterators; their older cousin: the iterator; or even their uncles: the generator and async generator; Sam has generously covered those in <a href="https://blog.scottlogic.com/2020/04/22/Async-Iterators-Across-Execution-Contexts.html">one of his posts</a>.

-During the project, I committed the software developer crime of a liberal use of the'A' word.
+During the project, I committed a software developer crime: a liberal use of the'A' word.
 The ’A’ word is a dangerous weapon in the programmers arsenal.
 We’ve all been guilty of a using the ‘A’ word at some point.
 Often times we use the ‘A’ word when we think no one is listening, but the word ‘assume’ always comes back to bite you.
 While working with async iterators, I made some subtle sub-conscious assumptions, that caused some bizzare and seemingly unexplainable behaviour.
 The purpose of this blog post is to confront these dodgy assumptions publicly, so they don't trip you up like they did me.

 ## Assumption on Order of Execution